moviemasher/moviemasher.js/dev/docs/md/layout.md

-Laying out a Movie Masher application involves creating a tagging structure that properly nests components within a functional hierarchy.
+Laying out a Movie Masher client application involves creating a tagging structure that properly nests components within a functional hierarchy.
 A given child component may have to be positioned under a particular parent component in order to access the context it needs to fully function.

 Here we discuss each of the components that supply context to their children, in the order they usually appear within the hierarchy.